iuioiua/r2d2/README.md

 ## Contributing

-Before submitting a pull request, please run:
+Before submitting a pull request, please run `deno task ok:dev`.
+This task checks formatting, runs the linter and runs tests.

-1. `deno fmt`
-2. `deno lint`
-3. `deno task test:dev` and ensure all tests pass
-4. `deno task bench:dev` and ensure performance hasn't degraded

 > Note: Redis must be installed on your local machine.
 For installation
 > instructions, see [here](https://redis.io/docs/getting-started/installation/).

 ## Comparison

-Data recorded on November 28, 2022.
+Data recorded on July 14, 2023.

 ### Benchmarks